opnsense/docs/source/manual/how-tos/wireguard-selective-routing.rst

 =================================================================
-WireGuard Selective Routing to External VPN Provider
+WireGuard Selective Routing to External VPN Endpoint
 =================================================================

 ------------
 Introduction
 ------------

-This how-to is designed to assist with setting up WireGuard on OPNsense to use selective routing to an external VPN provider.
+This how-to is designed to assist with setting up WireGuard on OPNsense to use selective routing to an external VPN endpoint - most commonly to an external VPN provider.

 These circumstances may apply where only certain local hosts are intended to use the VPN tunnel.
 Or it could apply where multiple connections to the VPN provider are desired, with each connection intended to be used by different specific local hosts.